 Of course, conflicts and differences of opinion are inevitable in business.
 Professionals keep a sharp eye out for the warning signs and move quickly to resolve tensions and restore trust by finding solutions that satisfy everyone concerned.
 They also choose their battles wisely; they don’t waste the time on petty disagreements and annoyances, but rather save their energy for issues that have real consequences.

 Great leaders are also great followers.
 They know when to point the way and when to step aside.
 They are consummate team players who know how to put team goals ahead of their personal desires.

 Jim Collins, the author of the book Good to Great, says a key behaviour trait of the best leaders is humility.
 In his extensive research he found that great leaders, the people he calls Level Five Leaders, are ambitious but ambitious for the work they do, not for personal gain.
 They worry a whole lot more about their mission and the people they work with than they do about themselves and their stock options.

 In other words, professionals never let their egos get in the way of what’s best for the organisation.
 They have an inner gyroscope that enables them to strike the right balance between bold self-confidence and humility.
 They project strength and confidence without crossing the line into arrogance or self-importance.

 Professionals care more about the outcome than about their own image.
 Ironically, by knowing when to be humble, they end up being more admired as strong leaders.

-Humility is a key ingredient in professionalism, but it doesn’t always come easily to leaders, not at work anyway.
-Try using Lee’s mantra: “You’re never as good as you think you are”.
+Humility is a key ingredient in professionalism, but it doesn’t always come easily to leaders.
+Try using Lee’s mantra: “You’re never as good as you think you are.”

 Not every professional is a leader, and not every leader is a true professional.
 If you want to be a great leader, you have to look, feel, and behave professionally at every moment of every day.